YevheniiKovryzhenko/PX4_SIMULINK_IO_Framework/README.md

 * Install [UAV Toolbox Support Package for PX4 Autopilots](https://www.mathworks.com/help/releases/R2023a/supportpkg/px4/ug/install-support-for-px4.html):
   * Install [Python 3.8.2](https://www.mathworks.com/help/releases/R2023a/supportpkg/px4/ug/install-python-windows.html).
   * Install [Cygwin toolchain v0.8](https://www.mathworks.com/help/releases/R2023a/supportpkg/px4/ug/setup-cygwin-toolchain.html).
-  * (Optional) I recommend (cloning PX4 into a separate, top-level directory)[https://www.mathworks.com/help/releases/R2023a/supportpkg/px4/ug/setting-px4-toolchain-windows.html], for example, D:/PX4/v1.12.3/Firmware.
+  * (Optional) I recommend [cloning PX4 into a separate, top-level directory](https://www.mathworks.com/help/releases/R2023a/supportpkg/px4/ug/setting-px4-toolchain-windows.html), for example, into D:/PX4/v1.12.3/Firmware.

 ## Install PX4-Simulink I/0 Upgrade
 You must clone stock PX4 v1.12.3, and go through all of the default installation steps, before attempting anything further.
 Follow the documentation and make sure all of the stock functionality of the R2023a Matlab/Simulink has been installed and configured correctly (run examples!).
 I can't help you if you can't install/configure MATLAB/toolboxes or follow step-by-step MATHWORKS documentation.

-1. Locate the Firmware installation directory - this is where you have already installed PX4 v1.12.3, let's say D:/PX4/v1.13.3/Firmware.
+1. Locate the Firmware installation directory - this is where you have already installed PX4 v1.12.3, let's say D:/PX4/v1.12.3/Firmware.
-2. Go to D:/PX4/v1.13.3/Firmware/src/drivers/ and delete these folders:
+2. Go to D:/PX4/v1.12.3/Firmware/src/drivers/ and delete these folders:
     * uavcan
     * uavcan_v1
     * uavcannode